Rhythms of Africa. Percussion and dance workshop. Cameroon

 Paloma Balandis has been working for and with children since 1993, on educational, cultural and artistic projects in different countries.
 She is an oral storyteller, reading mediator and shadow puppeteer.
 She creates experiences that invite listening, dialogue and sharing.
 Contar con las sombras (Counting on Shadows) is a fun and educational storytelling workshop that Paloma will run in schools in Anaga.
 The workshop invites participants to explore the stories they read and the way they are told, using shadow play to create fantastical scenes, encourage creativity, oral expression and a love of shared storytelling.

-Taught by: Canarina Foundation
+Organised by: Fundación Canarina

 Copyright © 2026 Festival Taganana.
 Legal Notice - Privacy - Cookies